 After finishing his cereal, he was also very curious about the Jello.
 I explained that Cocoa Puffs and Jello together might make him feel sick and not as able to keep up his digging at the beach.
 We came up with a plan that he could try the Jello the next day when he didn’t have other sweet things.

 So today he enjoyed this plate: scrambled eggs, olives, cucumber slices, and pineapple Jello for “dessert.”
 He was thrilled, and I was happy about the solution we came up with together.
-Not ideal, but not too shabby for a breakfast that includes Jello, right?
+Not too shabby for a breakfast that includes Jello, right?